fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Prophet Muhammad ﷺ   then read the following verse from Qur’an:

     O People!
 We created you from a male and a female and distributed you among tribes and families for the facility of reference only.
 But in the sight of God only those people have a place of honor who are God-fearing and God-loving.
 Verily, God is knowledgeable and understanding.
-    Chapter 49; verse 13
+    Quran, surah Al-Hujurat (The Inner Apartments) 49:13

 This verse is the Magna Carta of the equality and brotherhood of all men in Islam.
 There cannot be any distinction between men on the grounds of race, color, nationality, family or wealth.
 But whereas Islam destroys all other distinctions, it upholds a distinction of its own, and that is the distinction of faith and character.

 Prophet Muhammad ﷺ   then posed a question to the Quraysh: "How do you think, I am going to treat you now?"
 They said: "You are a generous brother, and the son of a generous brother.
 We expect only charity and forgiveness from you."
 He said: "I will tell you what Joseph said to his brothers,

-    ‘There is no blame on you today.'
-(Quran, Chapter 12 verse 92)
+    "There is no blame on you today."
+    Quran, surah Yusuf (Joseph) 12:92

 "Go now; all of you are my freedmen."